ibilley7/ibilley7/README.md

 Hi, I’m Imirie.
 I'm a student at University of Maryland studying Computer Science.
 Planning to concentrate in the Machine Learning Computer Science track.

 ## 📖 My Skills
-* Programming Languages: Java, C, Python, HTML, CSS, OCaml, Ruby, Rust
+* Programming Languages: Java, C, Python, HTML, CSS, OCaml, Ruby, Rust, Matlab
 * Operating Systems: Windows 10/11, UNIX/LINUX
-* Other Applications: Matlab

 ## Disclaimer and Contact Info
 Many of my repositories are PRIVATE as they contain programs I worked on for classes.
 If you would like to see these projects, please contact me at my work email: